unikneeraj/unikneeraj/README.md

-# Hi there 👋 👨‍💻
+# Hi there, I am Neeraj Kumar 👋 👨‍💻

-I'm a UI developer who is passionate about making mobile and web apps.
+UI developer who is passionate about making mobile and web apps.
 Some technologies I enjoy working with include Javascipt, MERN Stack (Mongodb, Express, React and Node).
 I also enjoy wireframing, ui, ux, and design in general.

 - 🌱 Currently learning everything 🤣 including Guitar 🎸 (Looks tougher than programming, still trying 😊 )
 - 🥅 2021 Goals: Contribute to Open Source projects.